-353. Since 1998, the FSMB has been developing treatment guidelines for the use of opioids for the treatment of pain.
-The 1998 version, Model Guidelines for the Use of Controlled Substances for the Treatment of Pain ("1998 Guidelines") was produced "in collaboration with pharmaceutical companies."
+27 28 Substances for the Treatment of Pain ("1998 Guidelines") was produced "in collaboration with pharmaceutical companies."
 The 1998 Guidelines that the pharmaceutical companies helped author taught not that opioids could be appropriate in only limited cases after other treatments had failed, but that opioids were "essential" for treatment of chronic pain, including as a first prescription option.

-354. A 2004 iteration of the 1998 Guidelines and the 2007 book, Responsible Opioid Prescribing, also made the same claims as the 1998 Guidelines.
+405. A 2004 iteration of the 1998 Guidelines and the 2007 book, Responsible Opioid Prescribing, also made the same claims as the 1998 Guidelines.
 These guidelines were posted online and were available to and intended to reach physicians nationwide, including in Nevada.

-355. Responsible Opioid Prescribing was backed largely by drug manufacturers, including Purdue and Endo.
+Responsible Opioid Prescribing was backed largely by drug manufacturers, including Purdue and Endo.
 The publication also received support from the American Pain Foundation and the American Academy of Pain Medicine.
 The publication was written by Dr. Fishman, and Dr. Fine served on the Board of Advisors.
 In all, 163,131 copies of Responsible Opioid Prescribing were distributed to state medical boards (and through the boards, to practicing doctors).
 The FSMB website describes the book as "the leading continuing medical education (CME) activity for prescribers of opioid medications."
 Nevada doctors could read the book to obtain CME credit.
-This publication asserted that opioid therapy to relieve pain and improve function is a legitimate medical practice for acute and chronic pain of both cancer and non-cancer origins; that pain is under-treated, and that patients should not be denied opioid medications except in light of clear evidence that such medications are harmful to the patient.97 discipline would result if opioids were prescribed as part of an ongoing patient relationship and prescription decisions were documented.
+This publication asserted that opioid therapy to relieve pain and improve function is a legitimate medical practice for acute and chronic pain of both cancer and non-cancer origins; that pain is under-treated, and that patients should not be denied opioid medications except in light of clear evidence that such medications are harmful to the patient.
+111

+The Manufacturer Defendants relied on the 1998 Guidelines to convey the alarming message that "under-treatment of pain" would result in official discipline, but no discipline would result if opioids were prescribed as part of an ongoing patient relationship and prescription decisions were documented.
 FSMB turned doctors' fear of discipline on its head: doctors, who used to believe that they would be disciplined if their patients became addicted to opioids, were taught instead that they would be punished if they failed to prescribe opioids to their patients with chronic pain.